imagej/imagej.github.io/_pages/plugins/bonej.md

 #### Parameters

--   **Export STL file(s)**: if checked, then the meshes created from the image are saved as .stl-files.
+-   **Export STL file**: if checked, then the meshes created from the image are saved as .stl-files.
 A dialog opens for you to select a folder for the files.
+-   **STL directory**: the location to save the STL file.
+If no directory is specified but **Export STL file** is checked, the plugin will quit and print a message to the log.

 #### Results